 Enabling Can Delay Addiction Treatment

-According to a report published by The National Center on Addiction and Substance Abuse at Columbia University, just about 1 in 10 people with a substance use disorder will receive any type of care for their condition.
+According to a report published by The National Center on Addiction and Substance Use at Columbia University, just about 1 in 10 people with a substance use disorder will receive any type of care for their condition.

 In Arizona, this is a very big problem.
 In 2018, the drug deaths per 100,000 in the United States topped out at 16.9.
 In Arizona, the number of deaths per 100,000 was 19.5.
 The percentage of adults that drank excessively was 16.7%, which earned us the rank of 12 in the nation.

-The longer a family supports them in their use, the greater the probability that they will never undergo substance abuse treatment.
+The longer a family supports them in their use, the greater the probability that they will never undergo substance use treatment.
 In other cases, family relationships become so toxic that loved ones have little room for a safe, productive conversation.
 Time is short for families to stop enabling their loved ones to get proper help.

 You have to understand that while your empowering actions come from a place of love, enabling is at best an inefficient way to solve problems, and at worst, toxic to everyone involved.
 You could buy another day or stop another crisis, but in the end, the real solution is only postponed.

-How Can I Stop Enabling?
+What Can I Do To Stop Enabling?

 If you can’t help your loved one with their finances, avoid them getting fired or being sent to jail… how else can you help?